 The First Bank loan facility is for N2.0b for a period of ten (10) years inclusive of twelve (12) months maximum moratorium.
 The loan is for the financing of the building or expansion of the State’s medical or healthcare facilities, and the purchase of medical equipment.
 The interest rate is 5% (inclusive of management fees) up to February 28, 2021 and as from March 01, 2021 interest rate shall be 9%.

-EN 3.2 External loan; the external loan for the State are world bank loans.
+EN 3.2 External loan:; the external loan for the State are world bank loans.
 This includes; RAAMP (N3.6b), NEWMAP (N2.5b), YESSO (N1.1b), FADAMA III (N1.4b) and Community and Social Development Agency (N950m), all these sums up to N9.5b.
 This did not change as the State is already utilizing/optimizing all the facilities.
-The activities engaged under these loans are mostly covering mitigation effects of COVID19 pandemic on the citizens within the State.
+The activities engaged under these loans are mostly covering mitigation effects of COVID-19 pandemic on the citizens within the State.

 Other external debt stock of the State includes those of UBE, HIV Programmes, Health System Development and Community Base Rural and Agricultural Programme.
 These loans have since been utilized remain service and repayment.